MASILab/QA_tool/readme.md

 if set the -m as n doesn't work, set the -m as y.
 However, here should be *very careful* to check if generated NIFTI is what you want.

+A example (2290718171-20100301) that the image is good, but dcm2niix -m n cannot successfully convert.
+Should use -m y.

 **Step 5**: use the slicedir tool to visualize a batch of NIFTI files to double check, or use MIPAV to check one by one (time consuming).

 > slicesdir *NIFTI1_path* *NIFTI2_path* …… *NIFTIn_path*